Robyn Denholm: Career

 After graduating, Denholm began her career at Arthur Andersen in Sydney in 1984.
 She became the vice president of finance for Toyota Australia in 1989, a position she held for seven years.
-She joined the finance division of Sun Microsystems in 1996, and relocated to Sun's offices in the United States in 2001.
-She took a position at Juniper Networks in 2007 where she rose to the position of chief financial officer.
+She joined the finance division of Sun Microsystems in 1996, and relocated to Sun's offices in the United States in 2001, becoming head of its corporate strategic planning division.
+In 2007, Denholm was appointed chief financial officer of Juniper Networks and relocated to Silicon Valley.

 Denholm joined Tesla’s board in 2014 as a director and chair of the audit committee, receiving approximately US$17 million in stock options during her tenure.
 She moved back to Sydney in 2017, when she took a job as chief operations officer at Telstra in early 2017 and was appointed chief financial officer on 1 October 2018, a role she held until May 2019.

 Denholm was appointed chair of Tesla in November 2018, following a settlement between Tesla, Elon Musk, and the U.S. Securities and Exchange Commission (SEC) requiring Musk to step down from the role after his controversial 2018 tweet about taking Tesla private.
 By March 2025, she had reportedly received $682 million in cash and stock awards since joining Tesla and had sold approximately $532 million worth of stock.
-Denholm has faced scrutiny, including judicial criticism, over her independence as Chair, and the outsized compensation packages awarded to her and to Musk, which she has defended pointing out that Tesla’s market value increased substantially under their leadership.
+Denholm has faced scrutiny, including judicial criticism over her independence as Chair, and the outsized compensation packages awarded to her and to Musk, which she has defended pointing out that Tesla’s market value increased substantially under their leadership.

 Beyond Tesla, Denholm has remained active in investment and sports.
 In January 2021, she became an operating partner at Blackbird Ventures, a venture capital firm.
 The following year, her family office, Wollemi Capital Group, acquired a 30% stake in the Australian basketball teams the Sydney Kings and Sydney Uni Flames.